-For effective monitoring of credit facilities, the Bank has laid down a credit supervision mechanism which includes monitoring tools such as stock audits, unit visits, risk based asset quality reviews (AQRs), etc. As per the risk based review framework, AQRs are done on quarterly, half-yearly or annual basis based on the rating and exposure of the borrower.
+For effective monitoring of credit facilities, the Bank has laid down a credit supervision mechanism which includes monitoring tools such as stock audits, unit visits and risk based asset quality reviews (AQRs).
+As per the risk-based review framework, AQRs are done on quarterly, half-yearly or annual basis based on the rating and exposure of the borrower.
 The AQR framework ensures that borrowers with higher exposure and level of risk are reviewed more frequently.

-For corporate, small enterprises and rural and agriculture linked banking business, Credit Middle Office Group (CMOG) verifies adherence to the terms of the approval prior to commitment and disbursement of credit facilities.
-The Bank has formed a dedicated Credit Monitoring Group (CMG), distinct from the client relationship and risk management teams, to further enhance and strengthen the monitoring of the corporate and SME portfolio.
-This group is responsible for day-to-day monitoring of the portfolio, as well as providing structured inputs for proactive portfolio monitoring, leveraging analytics and developing predictive models and parameters for early warning signals.
+For credit facilities pertaining to corporate and small & medium enterprises, Credit Middle Office Group (CMOG) and Operations Groups verify adherence to the terms of the approval prior to disbursement/limit set up.
+The Bank has formed a dedicated Credit Monitoring Group (CMG), distinct from the client relationship team, to further enhance and strengthen the monitoring of the corporate and SME portfolio.
+This group is responsible for day-to-day monitoring of the portfolio, as well as providing structured inputs for proactive portfolio monitoring, leveraging analytics and parameters for early warning signals.

 The Bank has established centralised operations to manage operating risk in the various back-office processes of its retail assets business except for a few operations, which are decentralised to improve turnaround time for customers.
 A separate team under the Credit and Policy Group undertakes review and audits of credit quality and processes across different products.
 The Bank also has a Debt Services Management Group (DSMG) structured along various product lines and geographical locations, to manage debt recovery.
 The group operates under the guidelines of a standardised recovery process.
 The Bank has established the Financial Crime Prevention Group (FCPG), as a dedicated and independent group, overseeing/handling the fraud prevention, detection, investigation, monitoring, reporting and awareness creation activities.
-Critical functions of FCPG include addressing fraud risk at the customer acquisition stage, investigation of reported or suspected frauds, monitoring of debit/credit card and internet banking transactions, compliance with regulatory requirements relating to fraud reporting, vulnerability assessment reviews in banking operations like branch banking, operations, treasury, cards, electronic channels and international branches and subsidiaries.
+Critical functions of FCPG include addressing fraud risk at the customer acquisition stage, investigation of reported or suspected frauds, monitoring of debit/credit card and internet banking transactions, compliance with regulatory requirements relating to fraud reporting, vulnerability assessment reviews in banking operations like branch banking, assets business/operations, treasury, cards, electronic channels and international branches and subsidiaries.
 Investigation activity covers reported/suspected frauds in various areas including internal frauds, which are handled by a Special Investigation Unit.
 Awareness creation activities cover various stakeholders including customers and employees.